ymolists/website/src/routes/docs/self-hosted/latest/configuration/ingress.md

 ---
-section: self-hosted/latest/self-hosted
+section: self-hosted/latest
-title: Configure Ingress to your Gitpod installation
+title: Configure the ingress to your Gitpod installation
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Configure Ingress to your Gitpod installation
+# Configure the ingress to your Gitpod installation

 Configuring ingress into your Gitpod installation requires two things: